How To Beat The Demon in It Follows

 So, locking it out seems like a poor idea, but what about locking it in?
 The reasons for doing so are the same as above, except less risk!
 Once again, the major problem would be finding a place to do so, and getting it to go in.
-I guess a nice secure, thick metal vault, surrounded by concrete then dropped into the ocean would be pretty cool, but not very obtainable.
+I guess a getting a nice secure thick metal vault, surrounding the vault with concrete, dropping the vault into the ocean, and then hurling the ocean into space would work though.

 What if you dug a hole.
 Like a massively huge 20 foot deep, 20 by 20 wide hole in the ground.
 Line the bottom and sides with 1 foot of concrete, and then lure the thing in.
 It’s corporeal, so just get it close to the edge then whack it with a hockey stick until it falls in.
 You then pour new concrete on top of it, surrounding and trapping it in.
 This is why it needs to be 20 feet deep, so that the sheer amount of wet concrete being poured on top of it hinders its movements and weighs it down so it cannot escape.